East Branxton

 Health performance in East Branxton is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-East Branxton faces significant health challenges, as assessed by AreaSearch's evaluation of mortality rates and chronic condition prevalence.
-Common health conditions are somewhat prevalent across both younger and older age cohorts.
+East Branxton faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence were found to be high across both younger and older age cohorts.

-The rate of private health cover is very high at approximately 56% of the total population (~1,131 people), compared to 51.9% across Rest of NSW.
-Mental health issues and asthma are the most common medical conditions in the area, impacting 9.6 and 8.5% of residents respectively.
-Conversely, 70.2% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-Working-age residents show an above average prevalence of chronic health conditions.
-The area has 10.1% of residents aged 65 and over (205 people), which is lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors are above average, with national rankings even higher than the general population.
+Private health cover was found to be very high at approximately 56% of the total population (~1,131 people), compared to 51.9% across Regional NSW.
+The most common medical conditions in the area were mental health issues and asthma, impacting 9.6 and 8.5% of residents respectively.
+70.2% of residents declared themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
+Working-age residents showed above average prevalence of chronic health conditions.
+The area has 11.7% of residents aged 65 and over (238 people), which is lower than the 23.4% in Regional NSW.
+Health outcomes among seniors were above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health